SpinoniRaffaele/tech-notes/azure fundamentals/03 Cost management, Governance, Monitoring.md

 ## Manage and Deploy Resources
 Azure provide multiple tools to manage resources:
 - **Azure portal**: web based graphical unified platform, it also allow you to configure custom dashboard and has accessibility options.
 It has high availability since it is present in every azure datacenter; it is constantly updated.
-Inside the portal you have access to the **Cloud shel**l: a browser based shell, it doesn't require local installation and supports both powershell and bash.
+Inside the portal you have access to the **Cloud shel**l: a browser based shell, fully free, it doesn't require local installation and supports both powershell and bash.
 - **Azure powershell**: shell exposing commands to devops, these commands call the Azure REST API to perform resource management.
 With scripts, the process of changing/creating resources become tracked, repeatable and automatable
 - **Azure command line interface** (CLI): equivalent to the powershell it is using bash syntax